CharmAIOS/CharmOS/CONTRIBUTING.md

 - What you changed
 - Why it’s needed
 - How to test it

+### Development Workflow (TBD)
+1. Check /contracts/README.md to confirm the current frozen schemas.
+2. Choose a lane and open an Issue using the corresponding template.
+3. Use /fixtures as the golden sample to write your tests, then run npm run test:<lane>.
+4. Submit a PR — the CI will only verify your lane’s tests and ensure contracts remain intact.
+5. Once a week, during Integration Day, we run test:e2e and merge to main.

 ## Issues, Bugs, and Feature Requests
 You can read the [ contributing guidelines](https://opensource.guide/) before you begin